dedunu/tech/_posts/2017-02-16-lirneasia-and-university-of-dhaka.md

 ---
 layout: post
-title: LIRNEasia and University of Dhaka Research Collaboration
+title: "LIRNEasia and University of Dhaka Research Collaboration"
 ---

 [LIRNEasia](https://lirneasia.net/) collaborates with University of Dhaka Data and Design lab to perform policy-related research.
 A research workshop was held at the University of Dhaka.
 Apache Spark and Hadoop sessions were done by me.